Quickest Detection for Changes in Maximal kNN Coherence of Random Matrices: Introduction

-Consider the following random matrix observation model.
-A sequence of random matrices $\{\mathbb{X}(m)\}$ is observed over time, indexed by $m$, where each $\mathbb{X}(m)$ is a $n \times p$ short and fat random matrix.
+Specifically, we consider the following random matrix observation model.
+An independent sequence of random matrices $\{\mathbb{X}(m)\}$ is observed over time, indexed by $m$, where each $\mathbb{X}(m)$ is an $n \times p$ short and fat random matrix.
 By short and fat matrix we mean $p \gg n$.
-The rows of these random matrices may correspond to approximately independent realizations of $p$ different variables, e.g., sampled over blocks of time or sampled in a sequence of repeated experiments.
+The $n$ rows of each random matrix may correspond to a block of identically distributed random samples of a $p$ variate vector, e.g., sampled over blocks of time or sampled in a sequence of repeated experiments.
 For example, in the case of detecting a change in the coefficients of a Gaussian univariate time series, $p$ successive time samples may be acquired over $n$ well separated blocks of time.
-A change in the coefficients of the time series is reflected in a change in the correlation matrix associated with each block.
-In stochastic finance, we may have access to multiple instances of stock values over a day or week, and a change in correlation may occur only at the end of the day or week.
-For example, we may have a total of $500$ samples of a $10,000$ dimensional vector of stock closing prices.
-These $500$ samples are acquired periodically over time, and an anomaly may occur at any time.
-These $500$ samples may be acquired $5$ samples at a time.
-Thus, $p=10,000$ and $n=5$, and we have a sequence of $100$ samples of $5 \times 10,000 $ random matrices.
+In multi-pulse radar imaging used for change detection, $p$ denotes the number of pixels and $n$ denotes the number of radar pulses used in a single radar burst to form the radar image at time $m$.
+In stochastic finance, we may have access to multiple instances of stock returns over a week.
+A quarterly report consists of a matrix of $n= 12$ weekly returns of the $p=10,000$ stocks.
+The objective is to detect a change in the maximum correlation associated with the sequence of quarterly reports.
+In each of these examples the data has been grouped into batches of time to form the data matrix $\mathbb{X}$.
+Our analysis in this paper will require that the change in distribution occur between batches rather than within a batch.

-If the distribution of the random matrices belong to a parametric family, and the parameter before the change is known, then efficient procedures from the quickest change detection literature can be used for detection \cite{lord-amstat-1971}, \cite{lai-ieeetit-1998}, \cite{lord-poll-nonantiest-2005}.
-However, as discussed above, in the absence of a parametric model for the data, or even a lack of knowledge of the pre-change parameter in a parametric model, a situation common in big data settings, no optimal procedures are known for detection of change.
-Also, because of the high-dimensional nature of the problem ($p \gg n$), it is difficult to design nonparametric procedures.
-For example, in this setting the sample covariance matrix is rank deficient and can be a very poor estimate of the population covariance matrix of the vectors.
-In this paper we propose a nonparametric procedure that can provably detect a class of changes in population correlation in the observed high-dimensional vectors.
+If the distribution of the random matrices belong to a parametric family, and the value of the parameter before the change is known, then efficient procedures from the quickest change detection literature can be used for detection \cite{lord-amstat-1971}, \cite{lai-ieeetit-1998}, \cite{lord-poll-nonantiest-2005}.
+However, as discussed above, when the pre-change parameter or the distribution is unknown, no optimal procedures are known for detection of change.
+Here, by optimal we mean optimal in the sense of minimizing detection delay as studied in the classical QCD literature \cite{shir-siamtpa-1963}, \cite{lord-amstat-1971}, \cite{poll-astat-1985}.
+In this paper we propose a nonparametric procedure that can provably detect a a change in the maximal coherence in the high dimensional regime of $p\gg n$ and $n$ fixed.